 Your book is published.
-It’s time to promote your book!
+Now, it’s time to let others know of your new masterpiece!
 But where do you start?
 How do you get the word out there?
 How to promote your book after it’s published?
 What are the best ways to market your book after it’s published?

 After you have published a book, you have to promote it heavily.
 Book marketing is essential during your book launch, as you are trying to attract potential readers to buy your book.

 This article will give you several book marketing tips that will help you to boost book sales, reach your target audience, and attract new readers.
 The goal is to reach all interested readers and give them vital information such as where, when, and how to buy your book, and any published author has to do a lot of book marketing to reach their sales goal.

 Before your book even hits shelves, you should be doing book promotions and book marketing.
 Teasers of your book cover should be posted on your Facebook page, on all other social media platforms, and on your Author website.